-I have been married for 35 years to Alex and we have four ‘children’, three of whom are now independent adults, Lucy has just finished her 'A' levels at Stratford-upon-Avon School.
+I have been married for nearly 37 years to Alex and we have four ‘children’, all of whom are now grown up and left home, the youngest, Lucy, is just completing her first year at Nottingham University.